Get Your Festival Off The Ground Successfully

 For the most part stamps and wristbands are provided at the entrance.
 This makes it easier for people who might need to leave the area at some point, to come back without hassle.
 Just make sure it's not something that can be faked easily.

 Setting up the stage for every band takes time, which means people will be standing around and waiting.
-Once again, if this is a business venture, consider adding other entertainment to the mix.
+Once again, if this is a business venture, consider adding other performances and attractions to the mix.
 As mentioned earlier, rent out a few vendor spots and keep the people happy during the down times.

-There's no disputing that you'll need to book several acts for the festival.
-Even if every act goes on for an hour, it means you'll need at least five or six of them to fill the day.
+There's no disputing that you'll need to book several artists for the festival.
+Even if every show goes on for an hour, it means you'll need at least five or six of them to fill the day.